 The table brings to our attention the full extent of the integrated approach:

-This version of the table show performance criteria across, with the lenses in column.
+This version of the table shows performance criteria across, with the lenses in column.

 The content however is absolutely identical to table 2.